Finding time to spend together is hard for any couple, but more as parents. Learn how parents can make time for each other (even with kids!).

 Whatever time together you now have outside of work is taken up with parenting duties.
 Dinners are no longer insightful or entertaining, but a scramble to get the kids fed as you hope they don’t whine and fight with one another.

-If you want to make time for your partner but have no idea where to start, you’re not alone.
+If you want to make time with your partner but have no idea where to start, you’re not alone.
 Check out my tips below for how you can carve out time, even if you have kids:

 1. Limit screen time at home